1914, An Important Year In Watchtower History:

 has clearly failed; which is more evidence that the year 1914 has nothing to do with Christ’s return, a war in heaven, the Battle of Armageddon, or for that matter, the Truth.

 The year 1914 is seldom mentioned in modern publications, but it’s an essential year.
 The Society’s very existence once relied upon Jesus returning in 1914.
 Because, if Jesus did not return in October of 1914, then there would have been no 3 & ½ year testing period, beginning in 1914, when the Watchtower Society was chosen as God’s only channel of communication to mankind!

 The Jehovah’s Witnesses were stuck with a foundational teaching that didn’t make any sense, that looked bad from a historical point of view, that their own people had a hard time believing, and even their writing staff was trying to cover up.

 In July, 2013 the Watchtower Society abandoned the teaching.

 Let’s now turn to the Bible and look at a few passages that speak of Jesus Christ’s promised return: Jesus said,

-The Watchtower Society had striven hard to paint a picture showing that world events leading up to the year 1914 fit the model spoken of by Jesus.
+The Watchtower Society had tried to show that world events leading up to the year 1914 fit the model spoken of by Jesus Christ in scripture.
 But, would an objective appraisal of that time period in world history really lead one to conclude that Christ’s words in the gospel of Luke were fulfilled in 1914?
-Probably not.
-After all, the world has yet to see
+No!
+Because, the world has yet to see,

 “the Son of Man coming in a cloud with power and great glory.”

-“For as lightning that comes from the east is visible even in the west, so will be the coming of the Son of Man” (Matt.
-24:27, NIV).
+“For as lightning that comes from the east is visible even in the west, so will be the coming of the Son of Man.”
+(Matthew 24:27, NIV)